Entomophthora: Transmission

-Transmission refers to the transfer of pathogens – disease causing agents – from an infected individual to a group or to another individual.
-There are two modes of transmission that cause infection, that being direct or indirect contact with a pathogen.
-Direct transmission refers to a pathogen passing directly from organism to organism, this can be in the form of direct contact (skin to skin contact, kissing, sexual intercourse, etc.) or from droplet spread (coughing, sneezing, talking).
-Whereas indirect transmission refers to a transfer of a pathogen through air particles, inanimate objects and animate intermediaries, more specifically vehicles, vectors and airborne transmission.
-Airborne transmission occurs when pathogens are carried via dust or droplet nuclei suspended in the air.
-Inanimate objects can transfer pathogens through vehicles.
-As infectious agents can be included in food, water, blood, etc. these can be transported around via the vehicle, ultimately indirectly exposing different locations to pathogens.
-Animate intermediaries refer to vectors, these are organisms that carry the pathogen but are not infected by the pathogen, for example a mosquito can carry malaria and can infect individuals with malaria, however the mosquito itself does not have malaria.

-Entomophthora is a fungal pathogenic disease, in order for this species to infect other organisms the pathogen must come in contact with the insect’s body.
+Entomophthora is a fungal pathogenic disease.
+In order for this species to infect other organisms the pathogen must come in contact with the insect's body.
 Fungal transmission occurs through the movement of microscopic reproductive spores through the environment.
 These spores are released out into the environment via the rupturing of a sporangium.
-Once the release of spores occurs, their movement is dependent on environmental conditions, more specially, being blown through wind, passing through water streams etc. Spores will continue to travel through the environment until they come in contact with an insect where the organism will become infected, and the pathogen’s life cycle will begin.
+Once the spores are released, their movement is dependent on environmental conditions, more specifically being blown through wind, passing through water streams, etc. Spores will continue to travel through the environment until they come in contact with an insect where the organism will become infected, and the pathogen's life cycle will begin.
 Contact occurs through the ingestion of spores or interaction between the pathogen and the external body of the insect.
 This is indirect transmission as the pathogen is airborne, travelling through the air until it comes in contact with an organism.
-Fungi transmission can also be transmitted directly through contact between insects, ultimately transferring spores from an infected insect to a non-infected insect.
-Entomophthora has been looked into by humans as a form of biological control against flies that are pest insects; however the transmission occurs through direct transmission between flies and attempts to artificially culture the fungus failed.
+Fungi can also be transmitted directly through contact between insects, ultimately transferring spores from an infected insect to a non-infected insect.
+Entomophthora has been looked into by humans as a form of biological control against flies that are pest insects; however, the transmission occurs through direct transmission between flies and attempts to artificially culture the fungus failed.

 Once an insect is infected with the Entomophthora pathogen, it soon begins its life cycle.
-If successful the pathogen will invade the bodily cells of the host, germinate and reproduce within the host’s body until the pathogen reaches the last stage of its life cycle.
-This stage is where the insect dies, the pathogen remains within the host’s body producing and releasing spores into the environment.
+If successful the pathogen will invade the bodily cells of the host, germinate and reproduce within the host's body until the pathogen reaches the last stage of its life cycle.
+This stage is where the insect dies, the pathogen remains within the host's body producing and releasing spores into the environment.
 Further allowing the transmission of the pathogen to other organisms, to ultimately maximise infection of the Entomophthora disease throughout the two-winged insect population.